RJonMshka/CS474Homework1/README.md

 Usage: For example in class creation
 ```
-ClassDefThatExtends(
+ClassDef(
     "ClassTwo",
-    ClassRef("ClassOne"),                               // ClassRef is used to pass reference of parent class to create sub class
+    Extends(ClassRef("ClassOne")),                               // ClassRef is used to pass reference of extend expression to create sub class
     CreatePublicField("f1"),                             // Field creation
     CreateProtectedField("f2"),
     Constructor(                                          // defining Constructor